 NYU Tandon School of Engineering B.S./M.S.
 Students

 NYU Tandon School of Engineering students enrolled in a joint B.S./M.S. program with a study plan pre-approved by an academic advisor, may take graduate level courses prior to receiving their bachelor’s degree.
 All graduate courses will by default count towards the M.S. degree.
-Permission is required from the Associate Dean of Graduate and Undergraduate Academics, if a B.S./M.S. student wants to use a graduate course towards their B.S. requirements.
+Permission is required from the Vice Dean of Graduate and Undergraduate Academics, if a B.S./M.S. student wants to use a graduate course towards their B.S. requirements.
 Any graduate course used to satisfy B.S. degree requirements cannot be used to satisfy M.S. degree requirements.
 B.S./M.S. students must maintain a minimum 3.0 cumulative GPA in all graduate level courses, or they risk being disqualified from the B.S./M.S. program.

 Period of Validity